vytasrgl/ChatScript/wiki/ChatScript-Basic-User-Manual.md

 Second, when trying to write words where you are not sure how the system will tokenize it and whether it is one word or a sequence of words.
 Tokenization involving punctuation can be tricky.
-For example, the word _Bob’s_ is actually tokenized as two words: _Bob ‘s_ .
+For example, the word _Bob’s_ is actually tokenized as two words: _Bob 's_ .
 And in Wordnet, _New_Year's_Eve_ is a single word.

 You might not know that, but anytime you think of something as multiple words, you are safe quoting it (writing _"New Year’s Eve"_) and letting ChatScript manage how it is stored internally.
 This is particularly true of names of people, titles of books and other multiple-word proper names.

 Put things with punctuation in them in double quotes to be safe.
 Pattern matching a sequence is limited to 5 words in row and will do both original and canonical forms.